• About the Urban Flux

 27 Thursday Aug 2009

-Posted by Rob Young in New Music
+Posted New Music

-≈ Comments Off on Ledisi | Turn Me Loose
+in≈ Comments Off on Ledisi | Turn Me Loose

 Considering all the hot jazz releases out this week [ Terence Blanchard, Robert Glasper, Hargrove, Brian Bromberg, Najee, Stefon Harris, James Carter, Bela Fleck etc] music enthusiast must be in awe because this is possibly the biggest new music week to this year.
 With that said, after hearing this lady live on the Tom Joyner Morning Show earlier this week I couldn’t resist posting this little diamond in the ruff … her name is Ledisi.
 “Turn Me Loose,” is her second major label recording.
 Now, for those of you who are looking for “real” soul music, killer vocals, rockin’ yet funky music then Ledisi without a doubt has got the juice … she’s what’s up!